We have a number of training events throughout the week suitable for differing ages and abilities.

 Thursday Evening: Beginners’ Run – Bamber Bridge

-The next couch to 5k course will start later in 2018.
-We have not yet fixed the date.
-Meeting at The Poachers, Cuerden Way, Bamber Bridge at 7pm (see map above).
+The next couch to 5k course will start on 23rd August meeting at The Poachers, Cuerden Way, Bamber Bridge at 7pm (see map above).
 Please DO NOT park in the pub car park.
 There are plenty of other options within a short walking distance.

 The course will build slowly over 9 weeks with the aim of running a 5k parkrun as session 10 at Avenham Park on Saturday 20th October.

 We will meet for an hour each week but participants will be required to complete additional runs each week as ‘homework’.